12 Wonderful American Wilderness Areas for the Ultimate Adventure

 If you want to backpack through the canyons, this Arizona Wilderness is the one to add to your bucket list.
 It’s also incredibly picturesque and, therefore, also favored by photographers.
 Expect narrow, twisting canyons with colorful, curving walls, impressive sandstone arches, and natural amphitheaters sculpted from red rock.

-Read more: Instagram-Worthy Spots in the US
+Read more: Beautiful Neighborhoods in the US

 Maroon Bells-Snowmass Wilderness, Colorado